- Recruitment Requisition

 The Employment & Staffing Department provides the Staff Openings List of SPA positions under active recruitment.
 The list is posted at the Office of Human Resources, Administrative Office Building, 104 Airport Drive.
 The Staff Openings List is also updated continuously on the Office of Human Resources website.

 After the posting request has been approved by the Employment Consultant, the hiring department prints the position posting summary (applicant view) from PeopleAdmin.
 State policy requires hiring departments to post conspicuously within the department the SPA Posting Announcement for all of its SPA vacancies.
 This internal posting must be concurrent with the posting maintained by the Office of Human Resources and must remain posted in the department through the defined recruitment period’s closing date.
 The hiring department must retain the posting announcement for two years.

 Hiring departments are also responsible for ensuring that department employees currently on extended Military Leave or Family Medical Leave have been informed in a timely manner of all departmental internal postings.

 Recruitment Posting Period

 The hiring department establishes the length of the posting period on the posting request in PeopleAdmin.
 Vacancies must be posted for a minimum of five business days.
 In no case shall a posting close on a day on which the Office of Human Resources is closed for business.
 The posting period opening and closing dates are included on each job posting.
 Only applications received no later than 11:59 pm EST/EDST on the closing date may be considered for the position.
 No employment offer or other commitment can be extended for an open position before the end of the vacancy’s posting period.
 The hiring department may request to extend the posting period as needed by contacting their Employment Consultant.
-Extensions to posting periods must be for at least 3 business days.
+Extensions to posting periods must be for at least three business days.
 The maximum posting period for recruitment is six months from the date of the initial posting; this maximum posting period includes initial recruitment and extensions.

 Waiver of Posting